avolution-dream/gen-story/README.md

 ## License
 This repo is licensed under the Apache 2.0 License.
-See the LICENSE file for details.

 ## TODO
-- Adding text-to-image prompt in each generated plots
-- Intead of automating the whole process, allow user to
+- [x] Intead of automating the whole process, allow user to:
+    - Provide title
     - Provide premise
-    - Provide characters
+    - Provide characters and their descriptions
+- [ ] Adding text-to-image prompt in each generated plots
-- Add the gradio interface for this one
+- [ ] Add the gradio interface for this one